sweisman/cuttlefish/README.md

 3. Otherwise, it creates the file and data transmitted from the server to the client is added to the file ("upload"), via a socket on the port like the above item.
 4. The invoker is expected to know and code for this remote client behavior.

-These commands are also available:
+These administrative server commands are also available:

 ```
-STATUS - list of all open connections for CONNECT/EXEC/FILE operations
+STATUS - list of all open connections for CONNECT/EXEC/FILE primitives
 CLOSE - controlled shutdown of connection, including all open connections
 ```